WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_scripts.rst

   #!/bin/bash

   # Generate the subject list to make modifying this script
-  # to run just a subset of subjects easier.

   for id in `seq -w 1 16` ; do
       subj="sub-$id"
       echo "===> Starting processing of $subj"